 - Call by the Graduate Advisor for the student to indicate in writing their intent to pursue a Final Project.
 Before submitting a statement of intent, the student must first carefully review the above statement of procedures to be followed, a calendar of significant dates related to the process, and the "Description of Final Project."
 The student's academic advisor may be of assistance during this period of deliberation. - 2.
-The Graduate Advisor brings the list of candidates who have indicated an interest in pursuing the Final Project to the Architecture Faculty for evaluation and to pre-qualify those who may submit a Final Project proposal to the Architecture Faculty.
-The criteria for approval for each student are indicated above.
-Note: this involves a yes or no vote by the faculty on each student who indicates an interest.
-Approval to proceed requires that two-thirds of the combined tenured and tenure track faculty in Architecture vote positively. - 3.
-The Graduate Advisor informs each student who has been granted approval to submit a proposal. - 4.
-Each pre-qualified student who wishes to continue to be considered for a Final Project is to submit a written proposal through the Graduate Advisor to the Architecture Faculty that includes: - a.
+Each student who wishes to continue to be considered for a Final Project is to submit a written proposal through the Graduate Advisor to the Architecture Faculty that includes: - a.
 A clear statement of the theoretical position or architectural proposition that will be pursued (what is to be studied, why it is important, and a list of relevant precedents), - b.
 A bibliography, - c.
-Identification of the project that is intended as the vehicle to demonstrate the thesis,
+Identification of the project that is intended as the vehicle to demonstrate the thesis, - d.

-- d.
 Evidence of interest in the topic (other coursework, papers, projects, etc.), - e.
+A full-time faculty member who has agreed to chair the student's committee.
+It is strongly recommended that the student also secure the committee's two additional members and submit those names with the proposal.

-A list of possible faculty who might engage the project as advisors, and - f.
-The designation of the semester the Final Project is intended to be completed. - 5.
+- f.
+The designation of the semester the Final Project is intended to be completed. - 3.
 Architecture Faculty review the proposals submitted and either accept or reject the proposal as a potential Final Project.
 Acceptance requires majority positive vote by the combined tenured and tenure track faculty in Architecture.
 Note: Acceptance may be coupled with suggestions to correct deficiencies or to make revisions.
 Rejected proposals may be revised and resubmitted one time in the format designated in #4 of this section.
-If the proposal is again rejected it may not be resubmitted. - 6.
-Each student who is accepted is to form his or her advisory committee.
-Faculty members who agree to serve so indicate by signing the proposal. - 7.
-The proposal with faculty committee member signatures and the official copy of the Faculty action is submitted to the DGP for filing.
-This document then serves as a contract between the student, the faculty involved, and the School. - 8.
-Successful completion of this contract will be determined by the Advisory Committee who will also award the final grade.
+If the proposal is again rejected it may not be resubmitted.

+Each student who is accepted is to form his or her advisory committee, prior to enrolling in ARC 697 Final Project Research.

+4. Successful completion of Final Project will be determined by the Advisory Committee who will also award the final grade.

-C.7.b | Calendar of Key Dates for Final Project Application Process:
+C.6.c.1 | Steps in Final Project Application Process: